Columbia County Community Connections works to make children safe, healthy, educated and part of a stable

 Columbia County is participating in the statewide Alcohol Prevention Project is sponsored by the Georgia Department of Behavioral Health and Developmental Disabilities.
 Please help prevent underage drinking – Sign the SAFE HOMES pledge to not allow underage drinking in your home.

 After school programs are a great way to help young people discover their potential.
 We offer academic and enrichment programs at Harlem High, Grovetown High and the Dream Academy in Harlem.

 Keeping teens out of the court system and in school, working toward graduation and finding a pathway to success is the goal of CCCC.
 Our programs help youth gain the skills they need to become productive citizens.

-The goal of the Hunger Coalition is bring together community partners who want to stamp out hunger in Columbia County.
+The goal of the Hunger Coalition is to bring together community partners who want to stamp out hunger in Columbia County.
 Did you know that one out of three students in Columbia County are eligible for free or reduced lunch?
 You can make a difference.